fillefrans/pi/README.md

 - uses namespaces
 - uses background processing to avoid blocking the user thread
 - does not rely on other libraries
-- is designed to work with Varnish
+- is designed to work with Varnish and Redis
 - provides a communication network between all parts of the namespace

 - requires an HTML5-compatible browser.